RadiALo/js-reenbit-chat/README.md

 # 🗨️ Chat Application with Auto Response

 ## 🔗 Live Demo
-You can try the app [Qlive demo](https://js-reenbit-chat.onrender.com)!
+You can try the app [live demo](https://js-reenbit-chat.onrender.com)!

 ## 📌 Objective